-The Saint Louis University Department of Neurological Surgery is committed to exploring and expanding medical knowledge of all those we serve.
-With this in mind, we created an observership program for high school students, undergraduate students, medical students, residents and practicing physicians.
+The Saint Louis University Department of Otolaryngology-Head and Neck Surgery offers an observership program for high school students, undergraduate students, medical students, residents and practicing physicians to help explore and expand medical knowledge in all aspects of otolaryngologic issues.

 Observership status means that the visitor is not permitted to have direct patient contact or responsibility for patient care.
 This is a strictly hands-off experience.
 Observations include clinic, operating room and departmental functions.
 No benefits, salary, stipends, medical insurance, room and board, transportation or academic credit will be provided.

-International visitors are required to have an appropriate visa or U.S. passport.
-The neurosurgery department is unable to sponsor observers for a visa such as a J-1.
+Applicants are required to have a valid visa or U.S. passport; the department does not sponsor observers for a visa such as a J-1.

 High school students are invited to participate for a maximum of two weeks.
-Please include in your email:
+Please send an email stating your interest and include the following information: